cohortfsllc/cohortfs-ceph/doc/man/8/rbd.rst

    * format 1 - Use the original format for a new rbd image.
-This format is understood by all versions of librbd and the kernel rbd module, but does not support newer features like cloning.
+This format is understood by all versions of librbd and the kernel rbd module, but does not support newer features.

    * format 2 - Use the second rbd format, which is supported by librbd (but not the kernel rbd module) at this time.
-This adds support for cloning and is more easily extensible to allow more features in the future.
+This is more easily extensible to allow more features in the future.

 .. option:: --size size-in-mb